SterneStehen/equipment-maintenance-api/README.md

 `make test-integration` creates a disposable PostgreSQL instance under a separate Compose project on port `55432`, validates `up → down → up`, and removes its container and volume afterward.
 Override `TEST_POSTGRES_PORT` if that port is already in use.
 Never point the integration test at a database containing data that must be preserved because it deliberately exercises rollback.

+## API specification

+The repository includes a hand-maintained OpenAPI 3.0 spec in `openapi.yaml`.

 ## Architecture

 The repository uses a domain-oriented layout. `cmd/api` is the executable composition root and `cmd/migrate` is the migration runner.
 Packages under `internal` separate configuration, database, and HTTP infrastructure from the `user`, `equipment`, `workorder`, and `maintenance` domains.
 Handlers own HTTP concerns, services will own business rules, and repositories will own parameterized SQL.